DavidJCobb/DovahKit/native/src/DovahKit/dovah/_docs/rewrites I want to do someday post-launch.md

 ## Dovahscript

+* Do we really *need* to run this on a worker thread in order to allow the user to force-kill scripts that hit a loop?

+  * No, really, think about it.
+It's not safe to just terminate a thread willy-nilly, because you'll fail to free resources, fail to release locks, and so on... which is why we *don't*.
+We use a feature built into the Lua interpreter -- the instruction count hook -- to make the script periodically pause and check if an "abort" bool has been set.
+The only time Dovahscript would ever *truly* be unresponsive would be if native code ran into an infinite loop or otherwise stalled out due to being told to do something silly, and if that ever happens, then we're boned even with the alternate thread, because IIRC the main thread won't commit to killing Dovahscript until the script thread acknowledges the abort.
+So why can't the whole script run on the main thread?
+It'd remove the need for locking when reading form data.

+    * Running on the main thread would mean that Dovahscript and the Render Window would be competing for time each tick.

+    * Even with the instruction hook, Lua operations could potentially still "run hot" enough to decrease UI responsiveness on the main thread.
+This is pure speculation but perhaps that could interfere with the user actually carrying out the UI interactions needed to force-kill an especially busy and processing-heavy script?

 ### Form accessors and boilerplate

 * To the fullest extent possible, accessors to form properties should rely on templates to reduce copy-and-paste boilerplate.